top of page

 This real-time data helps:

-• Clinical leads quickly locate staff or escalate access if needed
+• Clinical leads locate staff or escalate access quickly

 • Security teams understand the clinical context behind access requests